MicrosoftDocs/azure-media-services/media-services/latest/monitoring/monitor-events-portal-how-to.md

 ## Send an event to your endpoint

 You can trigger events for the Media Services account by running an encoding job.
 Create a transform and a job in the portal to trigger events.

+## Media Services schema

+For more information about all of the metrics available for Media Services, see [Media Services event schemas](media-services-event-schemas.md).